eddLai/Exoskeleton-Control-Note/Muscle Fatigue Analysis Using OpenSim Note.md

 >***"Muscle fatigability describes a tendency of a muscle from a given subject to get tired or exhausted, and it should only be determined by the physical and psychological properties of the individual subject"***
 >>ref.
 Measurement of subject-speci c local muscle fatigabiltity

+Some characteristic
-females are found to be more fatigue-resistant than males ref.
+- females are found to be more fatigue-resistant than males
+- older, much less force loss than the younger group after a certain exercises ref.
 Sex differences with aging in the fatigability of dynamic contractions

+---